 What About the Ants?

 While we don’t necessarily agree with the destruction of the ant nest, it’s hard not to be impressed with the unique structure that’s created.
 As you can imagine, not everyone is supportive of this artistic endeavour though.
 As the independent.co.uk noted back in 2013 when the original “Anthill Art” video went viral, the anonymous artist claimied they were receiving daily YouTube comments along the lines of “what if I poured aluminium in your house”.
 It’s worth noting that many of the colonies that are destroyed are both dangerous to humans, and to the local economy.
 Many of the original pieces were sold on eBay, with Joe MacFarland blogging about one of the items that sold for $450.00USD.

 Where Can I See More?

 You can view a range of the artworks on the Anthill Art website, or do a quick search through YouTube to see everyone and their dogs having a go.
 A notable Australian version is Australian Ant Art, which has a couple of videos up, including the extraction of an astonishing 200KG Meat Ant Nest, which is promptly lifted up on pulleys onto a ute tray, while the cattle dogs run around in the background… doesn’t get more ‘Straya than that.

 Oh, and just in case you’re really intrigued, please don’t try this at home.

 At Betaview, we believe that installing aluminium windows and doors to give your home a makeover is as much an art as it is a science!
-We manufacture, supply, and deliver to your specification.
-Take a look at the huge range of available aluminium door & window designs and then get in touch via our online form or by phone on 1300 725 719 to arrange your complimentary consultation.
+We manufacture, supply, and deliver high-quality products to your specification.
+Take a look at the huge range of available aluminium door & window designs and then get in touch via our online form or by phone on (02) 9623 5611 to arrange your complimentary consultation.